themrleon/rpi-experiments/README.md

 You can use `alsamixer` to control the volume of each device (press F6 for more):
 <img width="600" height="300" alt="image" src="https://github.com/user-attachments/assets/4513b95c-21a3-4c05-a03e-c5da6c5721d4" />

-To have sound on the 3.5mm audio jack instead of HDMI, you can use the `sudo raspi-config` tool, System Options -> Audio:
+To have sound on the 3.5mm audio jack instead of HDMI, use `sudo raspi-config` and go to 'System Options' -> 'Audio':
 <img width="635" height="416" alt="image" src="https://github.com/user-attachments/assets/86c7db00-2218-4dd1-a0c2-31de26578cd3" />

 The same tools from videos can play music too, here is how each performed with the same MP3 file (which had an album cover too):